kas1kas/wkds/README.md

 or
 - LED WS218B 16x16 panel
 - lightsensor: TSL 2591
+- wordclock frame
+- wordclock letterplate one per language

 ## Software
 - Python3 + html
+- (created with assistance of Deepseek)
 - Remote control via the integrated webapp.
 - Configuration with a json file for all settings and light sensor adjustment.